RICHKUNG/3DIS/PROBLEM.md

 10 modules defined `main()` functions, with 4 broken wrapper modules mixed in with 6 working modules.

 ---

+### **Machine-Specific Default Paths Block New Environments**
+- **Location:** `src/my3dis/pipeline_defaults.py:24`, `configs/multiscan/base.yaml:4`
+- **Issue:** Default paths hard-code `/media/Pluto/...` mounts for Semantic-SAM, SAM2, checkpoints, dataset, and outputs.
+On any other machine the defaults resolve to nonexistent files, causing the workflow to abort before users can even run a dry-run.
+- **Impact:** Fresh contributors must edit YAML or source just to pass validation, breaking the promise of “clone → run with overrides”.
+Automation (CI, containerized jobs) cannot rely on sane fallbacks.
+- **Fix:** Switch defaults to repo-relative paths, require explicit environment overrides, or fail with a targeted error message explaining which env vars to set.
+Ship sample configs that don’t assume personal mount points.

 ## 📋 Recently Shipped (Preserved from Original)